MichaelThamm/going-phishing/README.md

 Welcome, your mission is to test the awareness of the company staff to spot phishing emails.

+To run the code, take the [requirements.txt](https://github.com/MichaelThamm/Optimization-CaseStudy/blob/main/requirements.txt) and run the code.
+If you are not sure how to do so follow this [Cheat-Sheet](https://github.com/MichaelThamm/Career-Cheat-Sheets/blob/main/Development-Environment/PythonVirtualEnvironment.md) guide.

 # Summary
 This project was created as a point and click phishing attack with the intent to